coyle/omcs/README.md

-#CSE 6220 Collectives -- MPI
+#CSE 6220 N-Body Problem (Barnes-Hut) -- OMP

-In this lab, you will implement several collectives discussed in the lessons and analyze their performance.
-This gives you an opportunity to solidify your understanding of the relevant algorithms and to see how latency and bandwidth considerations impact overall performance.
-You will also be familiarizing yourself with the MPI (Message Passing Interface) standard, which you will use in subsequent assignments.
-MPI provides a portable interface for parallel tasks running on different nodes of a cluster or supercomputer to send messages to each other.

-##Programming

-Your first task is to implement the following collectives

-*  Reduce
-*  Scatter
-*  Gather
-*  Allgather
-*  Broadcast : Tree-Based Implementation
-*  Broadcast : Scatter-Allgather Implementation
+In this lab, you will implement a parallel version of the Barnes-Hut algorithm for solving n-body problems.
+The efficiency of your code will be compared to a reference implementation to help determine your grade.

 ##Getting Started

 Begin by obtaining the starter code from the github repository.

 <pre><code>